-One caveat to this background correction method is that it does not account for isobaric interferences, which may result in 'overcounted' signals.
+This black correction method does not account for isobaric interferences, which may result in 'overcounted' signals.
 The high mass resolution of SIMS instruments removes most but not all isobaric interferences.
-For 175 example, spurious HfSi, REE dioxide, or long-chain hydrocarbon ions can interfere with 204Pb, which is generally the rarest isotopic species detected.
+For example, spurious HfSi, REE dioxide, or long-chain hydrocarbon ions can interfere with 204Pb, which is generally the rarest isotopic species detected.
 If unaccounted for, these interferences lead to the proportion of non-radiogenic Pb being overestimated (and the proportion of radiogenic Pb underestimated), resulting in excessive common Pb corrections, and underestimated dates.

-The accuracy of the background measurements can be monitored via the use of isotopically homogeneous reference ma-180 terials (Black, 2005).
+The accuracy of the blank measurements can monitored via the use of isotopically homogeneous reference materials (Black, 2005).
 A correction can then be applied by choosing the 'session blank' that brings the common-Pb corrected 207Pb/206Pb-ratios in alignment with the reference values.